DigitalArsenal/unifiedatalibrary/README.md

 ## Description

-The demo page simulates a phishing attack by prompting users to enter their credentials (username and password). **Important:** The credentials are not stored or transmitted anywhere; they are only displayed in an alert box within the browser for demonstration purposes.
+The demo page can simulate a phishing attack by prompting users to enter their credentials (username and password). **Important:** The credentials are not stored or transmitted anywhere; they are only displayed in an alert box within the browser for demonstration purposes.

 ## Usage